flyteorg/flytesnacks/cookbook/case_studies/ml_training/nlp_processing/README.rst

 --------------

 This tutorial will demonstrate how to process text data and generate word embeddings and visualizations as part of a Flyte workflow.
-It goes by the official Gensim `Word2Vec tutorial <https://radimrehurek.com/gensim/auto_examples/tutorials/run_word2vec.html>`__ and `LDA guide <https://radimrehurek.com/gensim/models/ldamodel.html>`__ with some modifications.
+It's an adaptation of the official Gensim `Word2Vec tutorial <https://radimrehurek.com/gensim/auto_examples/tutorials/run_word2vec.html>`__.

 About Gensim
 ============